 Types of Trebuchet Siege Weapons

-Sieges mainly took place in hot summer months so that fires could be lit and people would not freeze
+Sieges mainly took place in hot summer months so that fires could be lit and besieging soldiers would not freeze

 Diseased bodies of humans and animals were often thrown into medieval castles by the Trebuchet

 The Trebuchet hurled rocks and heavy objects were often thrown at castle walls and inside the castles

 Trebuchet siege weapons origins went back to ancient times

 The exact date of the first Trebuchet siege weapons is unclear but it is believed they originated in ancient China

 The medieval Trebuchet was first used around the 12th century and was used by Christian and Muslim soldiers in medieval Castle sieges right into the 15th century.
 Even though canons and gunpowder had been invented in later medieval periods, the Trebuchet was considered such an effective Castle siege weapon that it was still used at the same time.